Wiper motor, linkage: how it works, symptoms, problems, testing

 The wiper switch on the steering column (multifunction switch) commands the control module and the control module operates the wiper motor through wiper motor relays, see the diagram.

-There could be up to 3 relays: one for the wiper motor high speed circuit, one for low-speed circuit and one for the intermittent wipers circuit.
+There could be up to 3 relays: one for the wiper motor high speed circuit, one the for low-speed circuit and one for the intermittent wipers circuit.
 The diagram is not the same for all cars.
 If you need the proper diagram for your car, we posted several links at the bottom of this post where you can get access to a factory repair manual for a subscription fee.

 When troubleshooting a problem with the wipers, mechanics at a dealership can access the control module with a scan tool that can show if the multifunction switch operates properly.
 A scan tool also allows an active test, which means a wiper motor can be activated from a scan tool.

 The wiper motor is a DC (direct current) 12V motor that includes a set of gears and a park switch.
 The park switch allows the motor to stop when wipers are positioned at the bottom of the windshield.
-This position is called "park position".
+This position is called "park position."

 Wiper relays can be installed in the fuse box under the hood or in other location.
 In some cars a wiper relay is built inside the Body Control Module (BCM).
 It's not uncommon for a wiper relay to fail or stick, causing the wiper motor not to work or work with the switch turned off.
 We have seen a wiper relay sticking after wipers were turned on while being frozen to the windshield.
 When wipers are turned on while frozen, the high current can damage the relay or the wiper motor itself.
-It's one of the reasons why it's always recommended to clean the windshield from the snow before driving or turning on the wipers.
+It's one of the reasons why it's always recommended cleaning the windshield from the snow before driving or turning on the wipers.

 How does the rain sensing wipers function work?

 A rain sensor is often installed on the inside of the windshield.
 It measures the reflection from the windshield.
 When it rains, the reflection changes and the sensor sends the signal to the BCM.
 If the wiper switch is in "Auto" mode, the BCM turns on the wipers.
-In many cars with this option, the rain-sensing wipers function can be enable or disabled through the infotainment system.
+In many cars with this option, the rain-sensing wipers function can be enabled or disabled through the infotainment system.

 If the rain-sensing wiper function doesn't work, while everything else is working, the rain sensor needs to be inspected first.
 Some cars have a transparent rubber gasket between the sensor and the windshield.
 Often rain sensor problems are caused by this gasket falling out of place or not seating properly.
 Sometimes you actually can see the gasket is not seating flush with the windshield.